anupsahoo/PythonAutomation/README.md

 # PythonAutomation
-This is For Selenium Documents
+This is For Python Selenium Bindings